mwbowers/mwbowers.github.io/manuals/programming/jobs/batch-jobs.md

     jobProfile.Submit("NIGHTQUEUE","7");
 ```

-The `Submit` method creates a Job Queue Entry in the proper Job Queue with the attributes needed to run the new job.
+The [BatchJobProfile.Submit()](/reference/asna-qsys-runtime-job-support/classes/batch-job-profile.html#submitstring-string-string-string) method creates a Job Queue Entry in the proper Job Queue with the attributes needed to run the new job.

 ![Submitting the Job to a Queue](images/submitting-job-to-queue.jpg){:width="65%"}